syahrizaldev/webdev-resources/readme.md

 ## Payments

-> List of payment and billing solutions to manage transactions, subscriptions, and invoices.
+> List of payment and billing solutions to help manage transactions, subscriptions, and invoices.

 | Name                                      | Description | Pricing                      |
 | ----------------------------------------- | ----------- | ---------------------------- |